Here at TLC, we aren't just veterinarians, technicians, and receptionists;

 Teha graduated from the International Business College in Ft.
 Wayne, Indiana with an Associate of Applied Science in Veterinary Technology in December of 2015.
 Her journey to joining the TLC family started while job shadowing for school and led to an internship in January of 2016.
 After several weeks, the opportunity for Teha to stay as a full-time technician became available and she quickly agreed to take the position.
 After several more months of studying and on-the-job experience, Teha became a Registered Veterinary Technician (RVT) by passing her board exam on April 6th, 2016!

 For as long as she can remember, Teha has been passionate about the well-being of animals.
 Growing up on a small farm in Greenville, Ohio, she was intrigued while watching and helping her parents care for the horses and dogs on their farm.
 That passion and intrigue grew over the years, eventually developing into her career choice in high school.
-Teha now lives in New Madison with her husband, Matt, and their son Cruze, on their own small farm.
-They have a small herd of animals including 6 dogs (Tinley, Myla, Nash, Nellie, & Maizee), 2 cats (Cheeto & Frito), and 3 horses (Zada, Royal, & Fling).
+She has a small herd of animals including 6 dogs (Tinley, Myla, Nash, Nellie, & Maizee), 2 cats (Cheeto & Frito), and 3 horses (Zada, Royal, & Fling).
 In her spare time, Teha loves spending time with her family, trail riding, and competing in barrel racing at local rodeos and horse shows.
 Teha and her family have enjoyed raising their personal Labs for many years and have grown that love into a family business.
 Check out Richards Family Labradors for more information. |

 Hailey joined our TLC family in October 2022 after graduating from Arcanum High School and Miami Valley Career Technology Center's Veterinary Science program.
 She is currently attending Miami University with plans to apply to Vet School.
 Hailey has worked as a kennel assistant throughout her high school years and logged countless hours job shadowing in local veterinary clinics.